About Us

 Project Funding

 The project is funded by the Federal Government’s Indigenous Language Support (ILS) program.
 GALCAC is an Aboriginal incorporated body with charitable status.
-Sue Hanson is the senior linguist and she is supported by field linguists, technical linguists and, most importantly, Aboriginal language workers.
+Sue Hanson is the CEO and senior linguist and she is supported by field linguists, technical linguists.
+First Nations language speakers are supported by the GALCAC team to work on their own language and create resources for use, enjoyment, preservation and inter-generational language transfer.

 For more information about the Goldfields Aboriginal Language Centre or the languages of the region, check out this website or phone GALCAC on (08) 9021 3788 or email info@wangka.com.au